dotnet/performance/docs/profiling-workflow-corefx.md

 ```cmd
 scp -r adsitnik@11.222.33.444:/home/adsitnik/Projects/tracing/slowStartsWith.zip C:\traces\startsWith
 ```

+The alternative is to use [VTune](#VTune) which allows for profiling and analyzing profile information on Linux.

 Once you get it there, you need to open it with PerfView and follow the [filtering instructions](#filtering) to filter the trace and [analyze the results](#Analyzing-the-Results).